 10 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.

-The word “for” gives a reason we should please the Lord (2 Co 5:9).
+The word “for” gives a reason why we should please the Lord (2 Co 5:9).

 Note the word “must” here; there is no option for the Christian but to be evaluated by our Lord.
 The term “must” is an imperative.
 There is no choice other than the Christian appearing before the Judgment Seat of Christ.
 It is a “must” as much as we “must be born again” (Jn 3:7).
 It is binary from God’s viewpoint.

 Every Christian will one day make an appearance before the Lord.
 “Appear” connotes made manifest.
-At the Judgment Seat of Christ, the believer’s true character will be manifest or clear to the Lord and to the person.
+At the Judgment Seat of Christ, the believer’s true character will be manifest or evident to the Lord and to the person.
+The believer’s character and deeds will be inevitable and comprehensive set before the Lord.
 Everything will be laid bare.
-The believer’s character and deeds will be inevitable and comprehensive set before the Lord.

 before the judgment seat of Christ,